Atlantix-EDA/CopperForge/README.md

 </div>

-KiForge is a modern EDA tool designed to optimize every phase of PCB development, from initial design through manufacturing.
+CopperForge is a modern EDA platform designed to optimize every phase of PCB development, from initial design through manufacturing.
 Built with Rust and egui, it delivers fast, memory-safe operations with real-time rendering performance.

 **Key capabilities include:**
 - PCB design rule checking and optimization